 The Bachelor of Science program is the degree that most students pursue and addresses the more formal requirements for most Masters’ or Ph.
 D. Level programs.
 It provides the best all-around preparation for those intending to make a career in computing areas.
-View the BS Flow Chart and full list of Computer Science Course Descriptions.
+View the BS Standard Track Flow Chart and full list of Computer Science Course Descriptions.

-communicate effectively with a range of audience
+- communicate effectively with a range of audiences

 High School Preparation

 You should have the basic college preparatory courses in high school.
 Courses that develop the ability to think logically, to organize and to analyze are especially recommended (e.g., algebra, geometry, trigonometry, statistics, and calculus) if you plan to pursue this degree.

 Plan of Study

 Those wishing to earn a BS degree typically start with the core computer science courses CSCI 160 and 161.
 The major requires the courses from the following list;

 CSCI 160: Computer Science I (fall and spring)

 Requirements for the STANDARD TRACK (view Standard Track Flowchart)

 MATH 129: Basic Linear Algebra OR